mmistakes/minimal-mistakes/_posts/2019-06-15-visit-a-tea-shop-to-gift-feedback.md

 toc: true
 ---

 Giving good feedback to people around you (both at work and in your private life) can be an excellent time investment.
-If the people around you become stronger, you benefit.
+If the people around you become stronger, you will benefit.
 I want to help you achieve that by giving you two things: 1) a template that I learned as a consultant, and 2) a memorable list of desirable traits to think about when coming up with feedback.

 # How to give and receive feedback